enkidevs/curriculum/typescript/introduction/tsc-intro/why-typescript.md

 ### Modern, cross-platform JavaScript

-Since TypeScript is another layer on top of JavaScript, it allows us to continuously use the latest JavaScript features, even before they become fully supported in JavaScript[2].
+Since TypeScript is a standalone layer on top of JavaScript, it allows us to continuously use the latest JavaScript features, even before they become fully supported in JavaScript[2].

 ---
 ## Practice